Records Management Program

 - Responsible Executive:

-- Senior Executive Vice President, Chief Operating and Financial Officer
+- Senior Executive Vice President, Chief Operating Officer

 I. POLICY AND GENERAL STATEMENT

-The Senior Executive Vice President, Chief Operating and Financial Officer (COO/CFO) is the official custodian of all university records and information.
-As such, he or she is responsible for ensuring that the university is in compliance with all relevant legislation.
-The COO/CFO delegates to the records management officer in Records Management the responsibility to establish and maintain the Records Management Program and to department heads the responsibility to protect and efficiently maintain their departmental records in accordance with the university's Records Management Program.
+The Senior Executive Vice President, Chief Operating Officer (COO) is the official custodian of all University records and information.
+As such, he or she is responsible for ensuring that the University is in compliance with all relevant legislation.
+The COO delegates to the records management officer in Records Management the responsibility to establish and maintain the Records Management Program and to department heads the responsibility to protect and efficiently maintain their departmental records in accordance with the University's Records Management Program.

 Duplicate files, duplicate copies, library materials, and stocks of obsolete forms or pamphlets originally intended for distribution are not considered to be official records or record copies.
 Duplicates or non-record convenience copies should be destroyed when they cease to be useful and should never be kept longer than the official record copy.

 Vital records are identified in the Records Retention Schedule and protected in accordance with Texas Government Code, Chapter 441.
 State law defines a vital record as any record necessary to the resumption or continuation of state agency operations in an emergency or disaster, the recreation of the legal and financial status of the agency, or the protection and fulfillment of obligations to the people of the state.

 Archival records are identified in the Records Retention Schedule and maintained in accordance with Texas Government Code, Chapter 441.
 According to Government Code, Chapter 441, 13 TAC § 6.1, and UTS 115, an ”archival state record” is defined as any state record of enduring value that will be preserved on a continuing basis until the archivist indicates that based on a reappraisal of the record it no longer merits further retention.